Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/package_ip.md

 set_property vitis_drc {ctrl_protocol ap_ctrl_hs} [ipx::current_core]
 set_property ipi_drc {ignore_freq_hz true} [ipx::current_core]
 ```
  Notice that the **Ports and Interfaces** tab now shows a DRC error because of this setting.
+The error in this case is that the `s_axi_control` interface does not have a defined register which you will add shortly.

 ## Edit Ports and Interfaces